 This holds true for landing pages.
 If all you’re offering on your blog right now is a simple content upgrade, then you may not require a landing page – just an embedded opt-in form in your blog post would suffice.
 No point in over complicating things!

-If you decide that you do want to use a landing page then the tool that is mentioned everywhere is Leadpages, which is definitely a powerful tool.
+If you decide that you do want to use a landing page then the tool that is mentioned a lot is Leadpages, which often tops the list of best landing page builders.

 Their landing page templates are designed to be “high converting” with each page element placed in the right spot to increase the number of sign-ups or sales.